LucDuponcheelAtGitHub/PSBP/README.md

       (let_ αpβ (αaβpγ >=> γpδ))
 ```

 The order of the side effects performed by the programs involved matters.
-In this case it's sequential nature does not matter, therefore this law is likely to be a valid one for most
+In this case it's sequential nature does not
+matter.
+Therefore this law is likely to be a valid one for most implementations.
-implementations.

 </details>